seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-  median of c, and for each the event the hunt held or the search run after it (§7 item 98) any catalysts.json proposal (§6) every event found beyond the holding window, as written to the horizon store
+  median of c, and for each the event the hunt held or the search run after it (§7 item 98) any catalysts.json proposal (§6) every event found beyond the holding window, as written to the horizon store every event the answer carries that the run reached through this file's own text (§7 item 105)
 ```

 **The previous run's landing is reported here because this record cannot report its